DarkRelay-Security-Labs/Linux-Damn-Vulnerable-Thick-Client/README.md

 # Linux-Damn-Vulnerable-Thick-Client
-A Thick client app for linux, designed to be vulnerable. a.k.a.
+A Thick client app collection for linux, designed to be vulnerable by design! a.k.a.
 Linux-Damn-Vulnerable-Thick-Client or Linux-Thick-Client-GOAT

 ## Disclaimer